blay/blay.se/edgeryders.markdown

 Edgeryders project officially talk about participation and how that has structured the project I will describe the forms of participation found in the mission reports on Edgeryders.
-I have devided these in three categories; protests, systems and social innovation. ”Protest” deals with street protest movements, ”systems” deal with the invention of new kinds of political procedures and systems and ”social innovation” deals with attempts to directly improve a certain situation or living condition.
+I have devided these in three categories; protests, systems and social innovation. ’’Protest’’ deals with street protest movements, ’’systems’’ deal with the invention of new kinds of political procedures and systems and ’’social innovation’’ deals with attempts to directly improve a certain situation or living condition.
 After this description I will analyze the findings along several dimensions: *First* how politics is situated and performed in relation to other dimensions of life; *second* about process, goals and